Destiny (Irene Adler): The Books of Truth

 Years after her death it was revealed that when Destiny's mutant power first manifested she filled several diaries called "The Books of Truth" with prophecies of the future that, when in the wrong hands, posed the greatest threat to humanity ever known.
 Guarded by Mystique for years, a volume was first discovered by heroine Shadowcat just before the Apocalypse: The Twelve crossover.
 Eventually, other volumes came into the possession of Professor Charles Xavier by Mystique.
-However, a team of X-Men, fearing that absolute knowledge of the future would lead their mentor to a temptation the world could not afford, exiled themselves from their home and teammates in order to hunt down the remaining Books of Truth, in the hope that they can locate the prophecies before Xavier or someone worse does.
+A team of X-Men, fearing that absolute knowledge of the future would lead their mentor to a temptation the world could not afford, exiled themselves from their home and teammates in order to hunt down the remaining Books of Truth, in the hope that they can locate the prophecies before Xavier or someone worse does.

 This team of X-Treme X-Men found the rest of them, yet these diaries became apparently useless when a prediction in one of them was prevented from taking place.
-However, after the "House of M" event, the diaries were sought out again by Mister Sinister, who believed that a specific book contained information on the fate of mutant-kind in the wake of Decimation.
+After the "House of M" event, the diaries were sought out again by Mister Sinister, who believed that a specific book contained information on the fate of mutant-kind in the wake of Decimation.
 For that mission, he used the Acolytes to obtain Destiny's Diaries.
 Exodus and his Acolytes attacked the Xavier Institute only to find forgeries of the books.
 The real diaries were actually hidden in Flint, Michigan by Shadowcat and Emma Frost.
-However, all the books were burned to ashes by Gambit before the Marauders or the X-Men could read them.
+All the books were burned to ashes by Gambit before the Marauders or the X-Men could read them.

 Necrosha

-After getting hold of the Technarch transmode virus during the Necrosha storyline, Selene resurrected Destiny so she could question Irene about what her future holds.
-After telling Selene what she wants to hear, Destiny is taken back to her cell, where she telepathically contacts Blindfold by accident when she was trying to reach her foster daughter Rogue.
+After getting hold of the Transmode Virus during the Necrosha storyline, Selene resurrects Destiny to question her about the future.
+After telling Selene what she wants to hear, Destiny is taken back to her cell, where she telepathically contacts Blindfold by accident while trying to reach her foster daughter Rogue.
 After showing Blindfold she means no harm and saving her life from falling rubble caused by Warpath, she gives Blindfold information about Selene.
-However, after breaking contact, she realizes she made a grave mistake.
+After breaking contact, she realizes she made a grave mistake.

 The mistake is revealed to be Proteus who is now in possession of Blindfold.
 Rogue, along with a group of X-Men go to Muir Island to battle Proteus, and it is through the combined efforts of Rogue, Magneto and Psylocke that he is defeated.
 Afterwards Destiny explains to Blindfold that she is not her mother, but rather a distant relative.
 Destiny then takes a moment to share a final good-bye with Rogue, before eventually leaving in order to supposedly die at the end of the storyline.